MicroDevHub/book-store-app/Readme.md

 ![alt text](documents/assets/client/client-ssr.png)

-This is overview architecture when intergrating client in the system
+This is overview architecture when integrating client in the system

 ![alt text](documents/assets/client/client-ssr-overview.png)